East Java: Art

 East Java has a number of distinctive art.
 Ludruk is one of the East Javanese art is quite well known, namely the art of the stage that generally all the players are male.
 Unlike the Ketoprak which tells the life of the palace, ludruk tells the daily life of ordinary people, often spiced with humor and social criticism, and generally opened with Dance Remo, and parikan.
 Currently traditional ludruk groups can be found in the area of Surabaya, Mojokerto and Jombang; although its presence increasingly defeated by modernization.

+Reog Ponorogo is the famous traditional dance in East Java.

 Reog from Ponorogo is a typical art that has been patented since 2001, and has now also become the icon of East Javanese art.
 Staging reog accompanied by horse braid (kuda lumping) are accompanied by elements of the occult.
 Famous arts of East Java include puppet purwa East Javanese style, mask mastermind in Madura, and made.
 In the area Mataraman Middle Javanese arts such as Ketoprak, and shadow puppets are quite popular.
 Famous legend of East Java, among others Damarwulan, Angling Darma, and Sarip Tambak-Oso.